AxiosDeminence/pomodoro-timer/specs/adrs/013121-HelpPage-group13.md

 ## Decision Outcome

-Chosen option: "[option 3]", because [Instead of building another site or adding resources-consuming actions, an annotated picture is much more faster and easier to implement.
-It doesn't require a lot resources nor computation, just download an extra png/pdf with details instruction to fulfill the task].
+Chosen option: "[option 3]", because [Instead of building another site or adding resources-consuming actions, an annotated picture is much more faster and is easier to implement.
+It doesn't require a lot resources nor computations, just an extra png/pdf with details instruction to fulfill the task].

 <!-- markdownlint-disable-file MD013 -->